Correlation study of some solar activity indices in the cycles 21 - 23

-In this paper we found out the cyclic behavior of a calculated during three-year interval values of correlation coefficients $K_{corr}(t)$ of linear regression for W, total solar irradiance, MgII 280 nm and Counts of flares versus $F_{10,7}$ during solar activity cycles 21,22 and 23 (see Figure 5).
+In this paper we found out the cyclic behavior of a calculated during three-year interval values of correlation coefficients $K_{corr}(t)$ of linear regression for TSI, Flare Index, Mg II $280$ nm and Counts of flares versus $F_{10.7}$ and SSN during solar activity cycles 21,22 and 23 (see Figure 4).
 We showed that $K_{corr}(t)$ have the maximum values at the rise and decline phases - the linear connection between indices is more strong in these cases.
-It means that the forecasts of solar indices, based on $F_{10,7}$ observations in our case, will be more successful during the rise and decline cycle's phases.
+It means that the forecasts of solar indices, based on $F_{10.7}$ observations will be more successful during the rise and decline cycle's phases.
 We showed that the linear correlation of activity indices $F_{530}$ , Mg II index, Flare Index and TSI versus $F_{10.7}$ is stronger than the linear correlation of these indices versus SSN but the linear correlation of Counts of flares has no difference versus $F_{10.7}$ or versus SSN.
 This may be due, in particular, that all indices have the "Quiet Sun Level" different from zero except SSN, which has the minimum value equal to zero.

 We also determined that a calculated during three-year interval values of correlation coefficients $K_{corr}(t)$ show (for the linear regressions assumption) that for the solar indices versus $F_{10.7}$ and SSN the minimum values were achieved two times during the 11-year cycle.